clij/clij-docs/reference.md

 ## CLIJ_meanOfAllPixels

-Determines the mean average of all pixels in a given image.
+Determines the meanSphere average of all pixels in a given image.
 It will be stored in a new row of ImageJs Results table in the column 'Mean'.

 **Parameters**: Image source